cdenzelcoleman/Blackjack/README.md

 # ![Blackjack Logo](https://i.imgur.com/PFvKUql.png)

 Welcome to **Blackjack**!
-This project is an online version of the Blackjack card game, implemented using HTML, CSS, and JavaScript.
+This project is an online version of the Blackjack card game, implemented using:
+- HTML
+- CSS
+- JavaScript
+- CardStarter CSS Library

 ## About the Project
 **Blackjack** is a simple game that you can play directly in your browser suitable for those who enjoy casual card games.